Any Light Particle Searches with ALPS II: Description of the first science campaign: Performance of the Optical System

 The total overlap between the \ac{HPL} and \ac{RC} measured at the veto detector is shown in Figures~\ref{fig:eta_tot_LO_SC} and \ref{fig:eta_tot_LO_PS} for $\rm S_{_\perp}$ and $\rm S_{_\parallel}$ respectively.
 During the closed shutter periods of $\rm S_{_\perp}$, the average value estimated for $\eta_{\rm veto}^2$ was 48\%.
 The minimum value over this time was 39\%, while the maximum value was 60\%, the \ac{RMS} fluctuations from the mean were 5\%, and the uncertainty varied between 6\% and 10\% with an average value of 8\%.
 For $\rm S_{_\parallel}$ the average value was 41\%, and the data varied over a range from 20\% to 66\% with an \ac{RMS} of 8\% and an uncertainty between 3\% and 10\% with an average value of 6\%.
 In general, the spatial overlap and total overlap measured at the veto and science detectors showed good agreement and the differences between the results were on the order of 10\% or less with the exception of a few outliers.

-Finally, it should be noted that in both runs, $\eta_{xy,{\rm veto}}^2$ and $\eta_{{\rm veto}}^2$ agree very with the results of the spatial overlap and total overlap measured at the science detector and discussed in Section~\ref{Sec:eta_sci}.
+Finally, it should be noted that in both runs, like $\eta_{xy,{\rm veto}}^2$, $\eta_{{\rm veto}}^2$ agree very with the results of the spatial overlap and total overlap measured at the science detector and discussed in Section~\ref{Sec:eta_sci}.